nodejitsu/kohai/ReadMe.md

      !stfu <user>

-Temporarily mutes a user
+Temporarily mutes a user.
+Requires kohai to be an op in the related channel.

      !kick/!ban/!unban <user>

-Perform the associated IRC action.
-Note that !ban also kicks the banned user.
+Perform the associated IRC action - again, kohai must be an op.
+Please note that !ban also kicks the banned user.

      !gtfo